-Medicare Part C is commonly called the Medicare Advantage program.
-It is optional private insurance that you may join that will pay instead of original Medicare on your behalf.
+Medicare Part C is also known as the Medicare Advantage program.
+Medicare Advantage plans are private plans that pay instead of Medicare.

-Learn more about Texas Medicare Part C.
+Texas Medicare Part C Eligibility